 3. Start slow and build to more challenging projects.

 What are some small ways a board member can begin to engage in fund development for your organization?
 Initial activities include writing thank-you notes, making calls to thank donors and/or hosting an appreciation event.
 As they get more involved, they could provide tours of your organization, speak at local events and/or recruit other board members.
 Deeper engagement would be soliciting for auction items, obtaining a corporate sponsorship from their employer, holding a 50/50 raffle at work or at a party at home, asking friends and acquaintances for donations, asking for a matching gift, following up by phone on solicitation asks, and/or making an introduction for an ask.
 The highest level is direct solicitation for donations at higher and higher levels.

 2. Don’t wait for your board to initiate action.

 As the CEO, you are your board’s coach.
 Take the lead in encouraging, teaching and pushing with passion toward more and more trustee involvement with fundraising.
 Your passion for your organization must be infectious enough to break through to the most reluctant member.

 1. Thank each trustee warmly, profusely and genuinely.

 Your frequent and genuine appreciation for the efforts of your trustees will result in more engagement and more willingness on the part of your board to take more risks and get out of their comfort zone more often.

 Dedicate yourself to this effort and you will no doubt see increased involvement in all areas from your board of directors.

-Ready to help your board take their leadership to the next level?
-Join us for our upcoming Nonprofit Board Rockstar Certificate Series.
-In this interactive program over two evenings, you will learn how to:
+Ready to help your board take its leadership to the next level?
+Join us for an upcoming Nonprofit Board Rock Star Certificate Series.
+During this interactive program, over two evenings, you will learn how to: